apache/airflow/docs/apache-airflow-providers-edge/edge_executor.rst

 process as and wait until all running tasks are completed.

-If you want to monitor the remote activity and worker, use the UI plugin which is included in the provider package as install on the webserver and use the "Admin" - "Edge Worker Hosts" and "Edge Worker Jobs" pages.
+If you want to monitor the remote activity and worker, use the UI plugin which is included in the provider package and install it on the webserver and use the "Admin" - "Edge Worker Hosts" and "Edge Worker Jobs" pages.

 Some caveats:

 - Tasks can consume resources.
 Make sure your worker has enough resources to run ``worker_concurrency`` tasks
-- Queue names are limited to 256 characters, but each broker backend might have its own restrictions
+- Queue names are limited to 256 characters

 See :doc:`apache-airflow:administration-and-deployment/modules_management` for details on how Python and Airflow manage modules.